-Try unfollowing accounts that when you scroll their feed, you notice yourself comparing and instead, follow people that uplift and inspire you.
+Try unfollowing accounts that encourage you to compare yourself and to fill your feed with people that uplift and inspire you instead!

 Ok, this one takes a little practice and discipline.
-My tech-free time is between 9.30pm-10.30pm before I go to sleep and when I'm meditating (twice a day, morn and evening).
+My tech-free time is between 9.30pm-10.30pm before I go to sleep and also when I'm meditating.

-4. Would you be happy if your Grandma saw this?
+4. Would you feel ok if your Grandma saw this?

 5. Chill.
 Real life is not about likes and followers

 The amount of likes and followers you have does NOT represent your worth.
-Your worth is based on the fact that you're a pure and loving human being with beautiful values and heart.
-It's completely normal to feel anxious when posting (I sometimes feel a little nervous, too) but remember, your account is your little slice of the online world, so if it’s something you like and it feels authentic to you, go for it!
-And be chill about the results.
+Your worth is based on the fact that you're a kind hearted, loving and confident person.
+It's completely normal to feel anxious when you post sometimes and to check how many likes your picture has.
+But your personal account is your own little slice of the online world, so if it’s something you like and it feels authentic to you, go for it!
+Just be chill about the results.